foxBMS/foxbms-2/docs/software/unit-tests/unit-tests_how-to.rst

     That being said, it is normally not necessary to directly execute ceedling as the wrapper handles this.

-The waf-script of this project executes always the complete unit test-suite.
+The wscript of this project executes always the complete unit test-suite.
 This can take some time.
 When developing or debugging a unit test, it might be beneficial to have finer control over which test is executed.